MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

 Gunicorn can be configured with a *gunicorn.conf.py* file.
 When the *gunicorn.conf.py* file is located in the same directory where gunicorn is run, you don't need to specify its location in the *Dockerfile*.
 For more information about specifying the configuration file, see [Gunicorn settings][22].

-In this tutorial, the suggested configuration file configures GUnicorn to increase its number of workers based on the number of CPU cores available.
+In this tutorial, the suggested configuration file configures gunicorn to increase its number of workers based on the number of CPU cores available.
 For more information about *gunicorn.conf.py* file settings, see [Gunicorn configuration][15].

 ### [Flask](#tab/web-app-flask)